Restaurant Brands International Inc. research snapshot

 Valuation and margin of safety

 The current price reflects confidence in recurring franchise cash flow and improved growth.
-The three-scenario model shows meaningful upside if earnings compound at a double-digit rate, but downside if growth slows or the market applies a lower multiple to a leveraged consumer franchise platform.
+The three-scenario model shows meaningful upside if adjusted earnings compound near a double-digit rate, but downside if growth slows or the market applies a lower multiple to a leveraged consumer franchise platform.

 Source-backed data